 Also, if your company's US office is brand new (like they just opened it), there will be extra questions about whether the office is real and viable.
 USCIS wants to make sure the transfer is genuine and not just a workaround to get someone into the country.

-Heads up: If the US office is a new office (less than one year old), your initial L-1 stay may be limited to just one year instead of the usual three.
-You can extend it, but you will need to show the office is actually up and running with real business activity.
+Heads up: If the US office is a new office (less than one year old), the evidentiary burden shifts significantly.
+Your employer must prove they have secured sufficient physical premises for the new operations and demonstrate that the US operation will mature enough to support a permanent executive or managerial position within one year.
+Your initial L-1 stay may be limited to just one year instead of the usual three.
+You can extend it, but you will need to show the office is actually up and running with real business activity, real employees, and real revenue.

 My Take on the L-1 Visa